 A headline and subheader need to pass the blink test.
 You can test your property management website this way as well.

 Navigate to your homepage and blink once it loads.
 How much information were you able to take in during that time?
 Was it enough to keep a property owner from hitting the back button?

 Many property management websites have too much going on above the fold in the space where a user should be able to blink and understand the page.
 They know that section gets the most traffic, and they want to cram everything they can there with multiple buttons and calls to action.

 Simplify this space: research shows that the more options you give a person, the more unhappy they are.
 Keeping your options simple will also decrease the load time for your pages and increase user experience.

 Calls to action are usually utilized as buttons that link not only to information but give the customer something to interact with, such as "sign up" or "get your free guide."
 There are primary and secondary CTAs.

-The primary CTA is at the top of your page or "above the fold," meaning that the customer doesn't have to scroll down to find them.
-For property management, the best utilization of CTAs is to gain information from your customer and to give something to your customer in exchange.
+The primary CTA is at the top of your page or "above the fold," meaning the customer doesn't have to scroll down to find them.
+For property management, the best utilization of CTAs is to gain information from your customers and to give something to your customers in exchange.

 All of these examples relate directly to your business and help you direct interested leads right to the source they are looking for.